 After the show I had asked the lovely couple next to me to take my photo – which they were kind enough to do – even complimenting my outfit in the process.
 Which is why, during their quick snap, I was so surprised to hear from behind me:

 “Wow.
 That girl looks like vintage furniture.
 I guess everything gets recycled.”
+If you’re looking for fashionable furniture, check out these wooden Tv stands.

 Fashion is all about expressing yourself.
 If and when you dislike something that someone else is wearing – and it will happen – it’s important to remember that the things you say are not just harmful, they are rude.
 I said nothing while my outfit I had worked on for weeks was torn apart in seconds.
 I knew I felt good in what I was wearing and I wasn’t about to feel bad about it because someone else thought it resembled “furniture.”